djavko/djavko.github.io/docs/team.md

 title: Team members
 permalink: /team/
 ---
-Team in the Summer 2020
+Snapshot of the team in the Summer 2020 in the field of sunflowers:
 ![sunflower|150](/_assets/sunflowers.JPG)

 *Current members:*

 |  Name            | Photo | Main project